tldraw/tldraw/packages/tlstore/api-report.md

     derivePresenceState?: (store: Store<R, P>) => Signal<null | R>;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "StoreSnapshot" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-// Warning: (ae-incompatible-release-tags) The symbol "StoreSnapshot" is marked as @public, but its signature references "IdOf" which is marked as @internal
-//
 // @public
 export type StoreSnapshot<R extends UnknownRecord> = Record<IdOf<R>, R>;

-// Warning: (ae-incompatible-release-tags) The symbol "StoreValidator" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public (undocumented)
 export type StoreValidator<R extends UnknownRecord> = {
     validate: (record: unknown) => R;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "StoreValidators" is marked as @public, but its signature references "UnknownRecord" which is marked as @internal
-//
 // @public (undocumented)
 export type StoreValidators<R extends UnknownRecord> = {
     [K in R['typeName']]: StoreValidator<Extract<R, {